OrShalmayev/ng-book/README.md

 # Chat App Overview
-In this chapter, we’re going to use RxJS to build a chat app.
-Here’s a screenshot:

-Notice a few things about this application:
+few things about this application:
-• You can click on the threads to chat with another person
-• The bots will send you messages back, depending on their personality
-• The unread message count in the top corner stays in sync with the number of unread messages
+-You can click on the threads to chat with another person -The bots will send you messages back, depending on their personality -The unread message count in the top corner stays in sync with the number of unread messages

 Let’s look at an overview of how this app is constructed.
-We have
-• 3 top-level Angular Components
+We have -3 top-level Angular Components
-• 3 models
+-3 models
-• and 3 services
+-and 3 services
 Let’s look at them one at a time.

 ## Components